-Quick tip: clicking SHIFT-ENTER creates a line break, which are useful in bullet lists, as you can drop down a line without creating a new bullet.
+A quick tip: clicking SHIFT-ENTER creates a line break, which is helpful in bullet lists, as you can drop down one line without making a new bullet.

 - This is the title of my first point.

-I say a little bit about this, underneath by hitting SHIFT-ENTER.
+I say a little about this underneath by hitting SHIFT-ENTER.

 - Now I have my second point.

-To discontinue use of a list, just hit return twice after your last line or hit the icon for a second time.
-WordPress will go back to using a paragraph.
+To discontinue a list, just hit return twice after the last line.
+Or hit the icon for a second time.
+WordPress will return to normal paragraphs.

-One thing to be aware of is that your website designer, or theme, may have style the bullet lists using CSS.
-You’re not able to change the style within the edit page area of WordPress.
+Your website designer, or theme, may have used CSS to style the lists.
+You’re not always able to change the style within the WordPress edit screen.